 2. Create a new page under the Products section.
-Name it DataSource example and choose the Create a blank page option.
+Name it DataSource example and choose to Create a blank page using the Simple layout.
 Click Save.

 3. Add the Data Sources -> Products data source web part to the only web part zone on the page.
 Leave default values for all its properties and click OK.

 4. Add the Listings & Viewers -> Basic Repeater web part to the same web part zone.
 Set the following properties:

 Click OK.
 You should see the repeater displaying products as in the following screenshot.

 5. Now we will add the filter for the users to be able to filter displayed records.
 Add the E-commerce -> Product filter web part to the same web part zone.
 The web part will be added to the bottom of the page, so you may not be able to see it.
 You might want to scroll down and move the web part above the repeater.
 Open the web part's menu and choose to move the web part Up.